 Lake Braies and the iconic boathouse

 Karersee is another popular and well-known glacial lake.
-Although it is not as popular as the previously presented Lago di Braies, due to the fact that fewer tourists visit it, it is perhaps a little more peaceful in the high season.
+Although it is not as popular as the previously presented Lago di Braies, it is perhaps a little more peaceful in the high season because fewer tourists visit it.

 Karersee, Dolomites